 Places to stay in Galway: Final Thoughts

 These are just a few of the best places to stay in Galway that we recommend while visiting the West of Ireland.
-Wherever you choose to stay, just know that Galway will capture your heart and attention and you’ll be quickly planning a second trip back to this amazing part of Ireland.
+Wherever you choose to stay, Galway will capture your heart and attention, and you’ll be quickly planning a second trip back to this amazing part of Ireland.

-The purpose of this article is to highlight some of the amazing places you can stay in Galway.
-We did our best to include a variety of accommodation options, unfortunately there are so many other great places to stay in Galway that we simply couldn’t fit in.
-Not every place on our list will suit everyone and that’s okay.
-If you are interested in staying in a spot on our list, make sure to check out reviews of each location to see if it is actually a good fit for you.
-We’d love to hear about the best places to stay in Galway in your opinion!
+This article highlights some of the fantastic places you can stay in Galway.
+We did our best to include various accommodation options.
+Unfortunately, there are so many other great places to stay in Galway that we simply couldn’t fit in.
+Not every place on our list will suit everyone, and that’s okay.
+If you are interested in staying in a spot on our list, make sure to check out reviews of each location to see if it is a good fit for you.
+We’d love to hear about the best places to stay in Galway, in your opinion!

-Let us know in the comments below where your favourite places to stay in Galway are and what you loved most about them.
+In the comments below, tell us where your favourite places to stay in Galway are and what you love most about them.